 In a large dry sauté pan over medium-high heat, add sweet Italian sausage.
 Start breaking the sausage up with the back of a wooden spoon.
 Once the sausage is browned, about 10 to 15 minutes, add the diced onion, minced garlic, red pepper flakes, freshly grated nutmeg, Kosher salt, and fresh ground black pepper.
 Continue cooking until the onions soften, another 5 to 7 minutes.
 Using a slotted spoon, leave as much of the grease behind in the pan, transferring the sausage mixture into the bowl containing the spinach.
 Let the sausage mixture cool completely before adding the cheese and eggs.

 In another large mixing bowl, beat the eggs, Kosher salt, and freshly ground black pepper together.
 Add the beaten eggs to the sausage and spinach mixture.
-Add the Goat cheese, grated Parmesan, and cubed Feta to the sausage and spinach mixture.
+Add the Goat cheese, freshly grated Parmigiano-Reggiano, and cubed Feta to the sausage and spinach mixture.
 Gently stir to combine not to break up the cheese too much.
 The filling is done.
 Set aside.

 Next, the Phyllo dough.

 In a microwave-safe bowl, melt the butter.
 In a small bowl add the bread crumbs.
 Set the two bowls in hands-reach when layering the phyllo dough.